-Remarkably, our prediction (Fig. \ref{fig:PD}(b)) agrees well with the recent experimental discoveries by scanning tunneling spectroscopy \cite{nuckolls_chern_2020,choi2020tracing} as well as transport experiments \cite{saito2020,das2020symmetry, wu_chern_2020}, where Chern number $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ interacting gaps are found to arise above a certain magnetic field $B$ near all integer fillings $\nu\neq 0$.
-The hysteresis loop \cite{lu2019superconductors,das2020symmetry} and Pomeranchuk effect \cite{saito2020isospin,rozen2020entropic} observed in transport in magnetic field $B>0$ near $\nu=\pm1$ \cite{das2020symmetry} also suggests the presence of first-order phase transitions therein, thus supporting our prediction of the nonzero $B$ field first-order phase transitions.
-In particular, the hysteresis near $\nu=\pm1$ in transport experiments is observed around a magnetic field $1$T in \cite{lu2019superconductors} and around $3$T in \cite{das2020symmetry}, which have the same order of magnitude as our estimations ($\sim 0.5$T), considering unknown realistic complications (sample strain, etc.) not taken into account in our calculations.
+Remarkably, our prediction (Fig. \ref{fig:PD}(b)) is well supported by the recent experimental discoveries by scanning tunneling spectroscopy \cite{nuckolls_chern_2020,choi2020tracing} as well as transport experiments \cite{saito2020,das2020symmetry, wu_chern_2020}, where Chern number $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ interacting gaps are found to arise above a certain magnetic field $B$ near all integer fillings $\nu\neq 0$.
+The hysteresis loop \cite{lu2019superconductors,das2020symmetry} and Pomeranchuk effect \cite{saito2020isospin,rozen2020entropic} observed in transport in magnetic field $B>0$ near $\nu=\pm1$ \cite{das2020symmetry} also suggest the presence of first-order phase transitions therein, thus supporting our prediction of the nonzero $B$ field first-order phase transitions.
+In particular, the hysteresis near $\nu=\pm1$ in transport experiments is observed around a magnetic field $1$T in Ref.~\cite{lu2019superconductors} and around $3$T in Ref.~\cite{das2020symmetry}, which have the same order of magnitude as our estimations ($\sim 0.5$T), considering that unknown realistic complications (sample strain, etc.) are not taken into account in our calculations.